Skip to content

 Key Takeaways

-In the UK, you can licence your intellectual property at any point.
-Licensing is when you enter into a formal contractual agreement with another business that permits them to use your intellectual property in specific ways in exchange for a fee.
+In the UK, you can license your intellectual property at any point.
+Licensing is when you enter into a formal contractual agreement with another business that permits it to use your intellectual property in specific ways in exchange for a fee.
 You can agree on the fee structure and amount applicable and should ensure this is drafted carefully.
 Licensing can be complex, and there are many things to consider, such as relevant restrictions you wish to place on usage, fee structures and duration of the licence.
+Your licensing agreement should include key provisions such as payment terms, scope of the licence, quality control requirements, termination rights, and clarification of IP ownership to protect both parties’ interests.
 You should therefore take professional legal advice and instruct a specialist when entering a licensing agreement.

 Frequently Asked Questions